-Guidance on information requirements R7a, section 7.7.6 (2017), states that regarding Annex VIII, when both the mammalian cell tests are negative but there was a positive result in the bacterial test, it will be necessary to decide whether any further testing is needed on a case-by-case basis.
+Regarding Annex VIII, when both the mammalian cell tests are negative but there was a positive result in the bacterial test, it will be necessary to decide whether any further testing is needed on a case-by-case basis.
 For example, suspicion that a unique positive response observed in the bacterial test was due to a specific bacterial metabolism of the test substance could be explored further by investigation in vitro.
-Alternatively, an in vivo test may be required.
+Alternatively, an in vivo test may be required

-The present dossier contains positive results for the in vitro gene mutation study in bacteria in read across from analogue substance, following OECD 471 which raises the concernfor gene mutation.
+The present dossier contains positive results for the in vitro gene mutation study in bacteria, following OECD 471 which raises the concern for gene mutation.